AndoGhevian/HTTPTag/README.md

 Note that We do not handle exactly the format of **HTTP Messages**, instead we support its light-writing, so the comments above considered as valid input.

-As Globaly all CR's and LF's before end of a message will be replaced by CRLF's, you need a way to also pass this characters **Without Any Modification** to the HTTP message, and maybe also some trailing spaces, for this scenario you need to pass them in expressions to template literal:
+As Globaly all CR's and LF's before **end of a message head** will be replaced by CRLF's, you need a way to also pass this characters **Without Any Modification** to the HTTP message head section, and maybe also some trailing spaces, for this scenario you need to pass them in expressions to template literal:
 ```javascript
 HTTPTag`
     GET / HTTP/1.1